It’s Easy to Apply

 World Affairs Seminar Staff Counselors and Nurses are highly valued and the backbone of the WAS seminar experience.
 They have a strong desire to serve the community and world at large.
 Throughout the week they create a safe, positive, and fun environment, while facilitating the extensive academic curriculum as a cohesive and well-trained leadership team.
 WAS Staff Counselors come from a variety of backgrounds including guidance counselors, teachers, librarians, business professionals, college students, and past participants.
 This year Staff will consist of four levels:

-Senior Staff (Five positions including Dean of Students, Assistant Academic Dean, Recreation Leader, Transportation Leader and Events Leader)
+- Senior Staff: Dean of Students, Academic Assistant, Recreation Leader, Transportation Leader, Talent Leader and Social Media & Communications Director.

 - Open to new ideas